 But sooner or later, your boy is going to grow up to be a man.
 More importantly, it’s time to think about how you’re going to help him get to adulthood.
 Not just to be a mediocre man, but one who is godly.

-Last week, I talked about daughters being a graceful pillar and used Psalms 144:12 as a reference.
+Last week, I talked about Creative Ways to Raise a Strong Daughter and used Psalm 144:12 as a reference.
 It is the prayer of a king for victory and blessing.

 This week I want to focus on the first part of the verse which is about sons.

 Let’s review the verse in case you didn’t read last week’s blog.
-It says, “May our sons in their youth be like plants full grown, our daughters like corner pillars cut for the structure of a palace” (CSB).
+It says, “May our sons in their youth be like plants full grown, our daughters like corner pillars cut for the structure of a palace” (Psalm 144;12 CSB).

 The Rogue Male

 Many years ago, my husband and I worked through a series in our Sunday school class called Song of Solomon by Tommy Nelson.

 This was over twenty years ago, but I have never forgotten Tommy’s words.
 He said, “Don’t let your daughters marry a rogue male.
 He will abuse her.”
 Listen to him in this video.

 What is a rogue male?
 Tommy Nelson described this kind of young man as someone who is not willing to submit to authority.

 You know the type.
 The bad boy.
 A boy out of control or defiant.